This forex broker comparison table shows real-time spread data for

 Here’s how it works:

-• Our system collects real-time spread data from multiple brokers every few seconds across major forex pairs, gold, and crypto CFDs.
+Our system collects real-time spread data from multiple brokers every few seconds, 141,120 for the past 7 days, across major forex pairs, gold, and crypto CFDs.

 Additionally, our Forex Spread Comparison Table automatically ranks brokers by their average spreads across different forex and CFD instruments.
 This makes it easy to identify which brokers consistently offer the lowest trading costs.